jenkinsci/insightappsec-plugin/README.md

    - The query supplied will automatically be scoped to the scan.

-   - For more information on vulnerability search queries, consult the Applicatin Security API search documentation [here](https://help.rapid7.com/insightappsec/en-us/api/v1/docs.html#tag/Search).
+   - For more information on vulnerability search queries, consult the Application Security API search documentation [here](https://help.rapid7.com/insightappsec/en-us/api/v1/docs.html#tag/Search).

    - If left blank, the build will fail when **any** vulnerabilities have been found in the scan.